eafit-apolo/apolo-users/docs/source/software/programminglanguages/R/R-4.1.2/index.rst

     $ conda install -c conda-forge r-base=4.1.2

-we recommend using the conda-forge channel  for the installation as well as the installation of other R packages, since it has the most recent packages.
+.. note:: We recommend using the conda-forge channel  for the installation as well as the installation of other R packages, since it has the most recent packages.

-4. check the installation.
+4. Check the installation.

 .. code-block:: bash